danielmoi/vim-tute/vim-glossary.md

 Variables hold values for various settings / options.
 They are used by the user and plugins.

-We change variables with the keyword LET.
+We change variables with the keyword `let`.

-We inspect variables with :echo
+We inspect variables with `:echo`

 ```
-:let {var}={value}    Create internal variable
+:let {var}={value}    Create variable
-:unlet {var}          Remove internal variable
+:unlet {var}          Remove variable

-Prefixes
+Prefixes (and their SCOPE)
-g: global-variable    global
+g: global-variable    Global scope
-b: buffer-variable    local to the current buffer
+b: buffer-variable    Local scope - to the current buffer
-w: window-variable    local to the current window
+w: window-variable    Local scope - to the current window
-t: tabpage-variable   local to the current tab page
+t: tabpage-variable   Local scope - to the current tab page
-l: local-variable     local to a function
+l: local-variable     Local scope - to a function
-s: script-variable    local to a |:source|'ed Vim script
+s: script-variable    Local scope - to a |:source|'ed Vim script
-a: function-argument  function argument (only inside a function)
+a: function-argument  Function scope - only accessible inside a function
-v: vim-variable       global, pre-defined by Vim
+v: vim-variable       Global scope, pre-defined by Vim
 ```

 Note:
-If the namespace is not specified, then the global namespace is used Inspect variables with :echo (not :e, which is edit)
+If the namespace is not specified, then the global namespace is used

+---
 Examples:
 ```
-:let pokemon=1000     Create global variable pokemon, and assign it the value 1000
+:let pokemon=1000     Create global variable "pokemon", and assign it the value 1000
 :echo pokemon         1000
 :echo g:pokemon       1000
 :echo w:pokemon       E121: Undefined variable: w:pokemon
                       E15: Invalid expression: w:pokemon

-:let w:lemmings=2      Create a variable "lemmings", local to the current window
+:let w:pokemon=2      Create a local variable "pokemon", scoped to the current window
-:echo lemmings         1000 (the global variable)
+:echo pokemon         1000 (the global variable)
-:echo w:lemmings       2 (the window variable)
+:echo w:pokemon       2 (the window variable)

-:echo syntastic_check_on_open       #1 will print out (it is on)
+:echo syntastic_check_on_open       "1" will print out in the Command Line (it is "ON")
-:echo g:delimitMate_expand_cr       same as :ec delimitMate_expand_cr
+:echo g:syntastic_check_on_open     same as :echo syntastic_check_on_open
-:echo g:de <Tab>                    can also do tab completion with this
+:echo g:syn<Tab>                    Remember that we can always perform Tab Completion
 ```